stackpr/FactoryTiles/README.md

 ==================

-The order of rendering from background do foreground is as follows: floor, laser beam, wall, laser, slide, robot, press, checkpoint
+The order of rendering from background do foreground is as follows: floor, laser beam, wall, laser, slide, robot, checkpoint, press

 Status
 ======